RobertTalbert/discretecs/MTH225-Fall2023/assignments/aep/AEP_solution_excerpts.md

 Multiplying the $x$ through gives $(Mnx + x) \, \% \, n$.
 Now, the first part of the sum $Mnx$ is a multiple of $m$, so when reduced mod $n$, it becomes $0$.
 And, $x$ was selected so that it's less than $n$, so $x \, \% \, n = x$.
 Therefore
 $$((Mn+1)x) \, \% \, n = 0 + x = x$$
 Which shows that Bob ends up with $x$, the same number that Alice encrypted.

+## AEP 6

+### Dividing 6 professors up into 4 offices (empty offices allowed)

+Split the problem up into four sub-problems, based on the number of empty offices that we have.
+We could have 0, 1, 2, or 3 offices left empty.

+**If 3 offices are empty:** Then there is only one assignment of profs to offices: Put every one in the same office.
+Since the offices are identical, this is just one arrangement not four; putting them all in "Office 1" is the same as putting them all in "Office 2".

+**If 2 offices are empty:** Then we have to look at the ways to split up the six profs into two offices that aren't empty.

+## AEP 8